pygumby/akka-getting-started-scala-tutorial-notes/README.md

 ## 1. Progress

-This repository contains the entire project that is presented in the course, i.e., an app that calculates PI with Akka actors.
+This repository contains the entire project that is presented in the tutorial, i.e., an app that calculates PI with Akka actors.

 ## 2. Usage